TritonDataCenter/rfd/rfd/0026/README.md

 | force           | Boolean     | If true, the volume can be deleted even if there are still non-deleted containers that reference it .   |

 If `force` is not specified or `false`, deletion of a shared volume is not allowed if it has at least one "active user".
-If `force` is true, the constraint on users of  doesn't apply.
+If `force` is true, a shared volume can be deleted even if it has active users.

 See the section ["Deletion and usage semantics"](#deletion-and-usage-semantics) for more information.